 Published: November 18, 2016

-A master’s in Marriage and Family Therapy: African American Family Studies is a degree that may not be well known to many.
+An M.A. in Marriage and Family Therapy: African-American Family Studies is a degree that may not be well-known to many.
 This degree provides a firm understanding of the unique mental health needs of the African-American community and the challenges that they face that rise from influences such as racism, poverty, politics, and institutions.

 Marriage and Family Therapists, generally, will enact treatments for many mental health disorders, including schizophrenia, alcoholism, drug abuse, mood disorders, childhood autism, and anorexia.